-When I step out onto my backyard deck, I can see into all the surrounding yards—five, in fact.
-That’s the downside of living in a hilly area; my deck sits about 9 feet off the ground—way above my 6-foot-high privacy fence.
-Thus, I’m privy to all my neighbors’ habits—the woman who drinks her coffee while smoking a cigarette across the fence, the elderly Hindu man to the right who says his morning prayers on his deck, the large black lab who barks like crazy diagonally adjacent.
+When I step out onto my backyard deck, I can see into all the surrounding yards.
+That’s the downside of living in a hilly area; my deck sits about nine feet off the ground — way above my six-foot privacy fence.
+Thus, I’m privy to all my neighbors’ habits — the woman who drinks her coffee while smoking a cigarette across the fence, the elderly Hindu man to the right who says his morning prayers on his deck, the large black lab who barks like crazy diagonally adjacent.

 Follow our tips for creating more peace and privacy in your backyard.

 You can plant bamboo or other ornamental trees or small shrubs in large glazed pots and place them strategically along the back deck.
 Sleek square planters are great containers for bamboos, and the clean, geometric design of the Pyramid Planter lends itself to ornamental grasses like switchgrass, Miscanthus, big bluestem, or Ravenna grass.